|

 thereof, who shall forthwith Damask and make Waste-Paper of

-Forfeit One Peny [sic] for every sheet which shall be found in his,
+them: And further, That every such Offender or Offenders, shall Forfeit One Peny [sic] for every sheet which shall be found in his,

 her, or their Custody, either Printed or Printing, Published or